 Frogwell School uses the REAL PE scheme of work which supports and helps to develop the whole child.
 Teachers have received training by REAL PE and are now using REAL GYM in addition.
 This is a fundamental skills development scheme devised by Ronnie Heath from Create development.
 This scheme not only focuses on the physical development of the child, but their social, cognitive, personal development and health and fitness.

 REAL PE Initiative - Giving all children the physical literacy, emotional and thinking skills to achieve in PE, Sport and life.

 The ‘REAL PE’ programme provides fun and simple to follow Schemes of Work and support for Early Years Foundation Stage, Key Stage 1 and Key Stage 2 practitioners that give them the confidence and skills to deliver outstanding PE.
 It is fully aligned to the new National Curriculum and Ofsted requirements and focuses on the development of agility, balance and coordination, healthy competition and cooperative learning through a unique and market leading approach to teaching and learning in PE.

-All of our clubs are provided free of charge and over the year we aim to provide a varied programme for all age groups.
+Most of our sports clubs are provided free of charge and over the year we aim to provide a varied programme for all age groups.

-Clubs linked to Sport / Physical Fitness Term 3 and 4 2017:
+Clubs linked to Sport / Physical Fitness Term 5 2018: